Universal Tuner 2.3 NEW

 Create and Save a Custom Temperament

-Select Custom-Temperament and enter your deviations by clicking on one of the 12 note buttons to enter a new value for the deviation (only value between -50 and +50 cent are accepted).
+Select Custom Temperament and enter your deviations by clicking on one of the 12 note buttons to enter a new value for the deviation (only values between -50 and +50 cents are accepted).

 You can change the value of the root note (orange button), but why would you want to do it?